hannahilea/SomervilleCouncilParser.jl/README.md

 # SomervilleCouncilParser.jl

-Tool for parsing and searching meeting agendas from the City Council of Somerville, MA.
+Search the meeting artifacts (agendas, minutes) of the City Council of Somerville, MA.

 **Contents:**